ptabasso2/oteljavalab/section03/README.md

 At this stage, the objective is well achieved, we managed to instrument our application using the instrumentation api and the spans and traces are sent to the backend after having been processed by the Datadog Agent.
-But we have not detailed the points related to the dependency of the spans between them.